Sometimes, a small step can be the launching pad to bigger things.

 “My plants effortlessly get the water they need, and I reduced my monthly water consumption by about 30%.
 This was one way I knew my small steps are making a big difference,” says the green warrior.

-Her methods have been the talk of the town and if you are in Bengaluru, this a fantastic opportunity to learn from someone who has spent a decade perfecting the art of making compost.
+Her methods have been the talk of the town and if you are in Bengaluru, this a fantastic opportunity to learn from someone who has spent a decade perfecting the art of making bio-enzymes.
 Click here to book your place before the slots run out.

 Spreading the news across Bengaluru: